Study Code of Practice and Student Code of Conduct

 Examples of student academic misconduct include:

-- Plagiarism: The representation of the ideas or work of another person/artificial intelligence tool as one’s own.
+- Plagiarism: The representation of the ideas or work of another person/Artificial Intelligence tool as one’s own.

 - Collusion: Allowing one’s work to be copied or submitted by another student or working together on a piece of work that is meant to be submitted individually.